RetroDECK/ES-DE/USERGUIDE.md

 # EmulationStation Desktop Edition (ES-DE) v1.0 - User Guide

-**Note:** This document is intended as a quick start guide, for more in-depth information and details on how to compile EmulationStation and perform more advanced configuration, please refer to the [INSTALL.md](INSTALL.md) document.
+**Note:** This document is intended as a quick start guide as well as a reference for the user interface settings and functionality.
+For more in-depth information and details on how to compile EmulationStation and perform more advanced configuration, please refer to the [INSTALL.md](INSTALL.md) document.

 Table of contents: